 Who?

-Once he graduated from Parkside High School in Dundas, Graeme attended the University of Ottawa majoring in History and Political Science.
+Once he graduated from Parkside High School (demolished in the 2010s to become a cemetery) in Dundas, Graeme attended the University of Ottawa majoring in History and Political Science.
 There he submitted cartoons, including a comic strip called Alas & Alack, to the student newspaper, The Fulcrum, and became the graphics editor.

 After a 2 year working tour through Europe and North Africa he returned to Canada in 1994 and submitted cartoons to various newspapers.
 His work caught the eye of The Hamilton Spectator and in 1997, he was hired as a full-time editorial cartoonist.